CG Technology Sportsbook 101

 However, many hotels and casinos in Las Vegas are still independently owned.
-CG Technology looks to lease their high-end sportsbook space and run the venue for an agreed-upon amount of time.
+CG Technology looks to lease its high-end sportsbook space and run the venue for an agreed-upon amount of time.

 The company also provides its own betting lines and online app through CG Sports and CG Casino.

 CG Technology, a division of the Wall Street firm Cantor Fitzgerald, is now one of the largest licensed bookmakers in Nevada.
 It currently operates seven sportsbooks, with many of them on the Strip.

 For example, CG Technology leases valuable space with some of today’s heavy hitters, including the Cosmopolitan Sportsbook, Lagasse’s Stadium at the Palazzo Sportsbook, and the Hard Rock Sportsbook.

 Bettors are encouraged to register and use the CG Sports app at all of its Las Vegas locations, which also include sportsbooks at the Venetian, Tropicana, Palms, and Silverton casinos.

 The M Resort, which has been the flagship sportsbook for CG Technology for a decade, did not renew its lease with the company in April 2019.
 It’s one of the most recent setbacks for the gaming company which is trying to overcome a tarnished reputation.

 CG Technology made a huge entry into the sports betting industry in Nevada in 2009 and pioneered the popular in-running wagering, among other innovations.
 But the gaming company has struggled for market share and growth in recent years.